celestewinterton/celestewinterton/README.md

 <!--
 ### Hi there 👋

-- Future software engineer hoping to make a larger impact through web3 and crypto
+- Future software engineer hoping to make an impact through web3 and crypto
 - AppAcademy (Jan - Jul 2022)
 - Formerly finance @ Intel